rawitat/gtypist_lessons/programming_quotes.typ

 B:General Wisdoms in Programming and Code Writing

 *:G_1
-I:Abelson & Sussman, SICP, preface to the 1st edition
-S:First, we want to establish the idea that a computer language is not just :a way of getting a computer to perform operations but rather that it is a :novel formal medium for expressing ideas about methodology.
+I:[1] Abelson & Sussman, SICP, preface to the 1st edition S:First, we want to establish the idea that a computer language is not just :a way of getting a computer to perform operations but rather that it is a :novel formal medium for expressing ideas about methodology.